aautar/excavator/README.md

 Excavator will download the artifact, unzip it, attempt to run DB migration script (if present), and then place the unzipped files in the destination folder.

-`DB_CONNECTION` is optional and not database migrations will be attempted if the environment variable is not present.
+`DB_CONNECTION` is optional and no database migrations will be attempted if the environment variable is not present.